← Blog

 • Certificate alerts are strongest when they already contain service ownership context.

-How SSL certificate monitoring Actually Works
+How SSL certificate monitoring works

 Example of a certificate monitoring profile